If you work with data in Google Sheets, sorting is a feature you would need quite often.

 - If there are any filled cells in the range that would be taken up by the SORT function, it would return an error.

-In all the examples covered so far, we have seen how to sort the data by rows.
+In all the examples covered so far, we have seen how to sort alphabetically in Google Sheets with the data by rows.

 Unfortunately, there is no inbuilt functionality or function in Google Sheets that allow sorting by columns.